leosperry/ha-kafka-net/README.md

   - It is up to the consumer to handle any errors.
 The framework prioritizes handling new messages speedily over tracking the state of individual automations.
 If your automation errors it will only write an ILogger message indicating the error.

 ## Features recently added
+* Geolocation models
+* More helpers and API calls
 * [Strongly typed access to Entities](https://github.com/leosperry/ha-kafka-net/wiki/State-Extension-Methods).

 ## More examples